 We now have a space that we can cook alfresco, dine, chill out, socialize with our friends, play with our children and even watch projected movies.
 Note that we’re still working out the best plant scheme, because we keep this space shaded and that doesn’t go down very well with certain plants; but by the time spring comes round again, we will have figured it all out (fingers crossed).

 The bottom line is that there are no rules, especially when it comes to city gardens.
-Therefore, let your imagination run.
-So, just go for it and let me know how it goes!
+Therefore, let your imagination run, so just go for it and let me know how it goes!